 - Read more here- Internship & UKFPO.

 3. English Language Proficiency

 Before you can take PLAB 1 exam, you need to have the obtained required score in either IELTS or OET.

-Overseas, PLAB 1 takes place twice, in March & November.
-Take a look here to find the overseas centers for PLAB 1.
+Overseas, generally PLAB 1 takes place twice, in March & November.
+Take a look here to find the overseas centres for PLAB 1.
 In the UK, it happens four times a year; March, June, September & November.
-There is no hard and fast rule like if your country has centers that you can’t take PLAB 1 in the UK.
+There is no hard and fast rule like if your country has centres that you can’t take PLAB 1 in the UK.

 It is best that you complete your EPIC verification of your PMQ after your PLAB 1 pass results are out.
 You can also do it any time before that, but it would be wise to make sure your have your EPIC verification done by the time your PLAB 2 results are out.